-Based on the comments received, ECHA's Member State Committee may need to decide by the end of December 2024 or in January 2025 whether to include these substances in the Candidate List.
-A unanimous decision will result in an increase of SVHC for eventual inclusion in the authorization list from 241 to 247.
+After reviewing the comments received, ECHA decided on 21 January 2025, to add these substances to the Candidate List.
+This decision increases the number of SVHC for eventual inclusion in the authorisation list from 241 to 247.

 05. REACH Annex XVII Updates